Westgate shopping mall attack: Perpetrators

-The Al-Shabaab member believed to have been the 'mastermind' behind the mall attack, Adan Garar, was reported as being killed after a drone strike on 12 March 2015.
-Garar was in a vehicle hit by a missile near the town of Dinsoor in southern Somalia.

-On October 7, 2020, a Kenyan court sentenced three defendants accused of helping Islamic militants in 2013 in preparation for an attack on Nairobi’s shopping mall.
+On 7 October 2020, a Kenyan court sentenced three defendants accused of helping Islamic militants in 2013 in preparation for an attack on Nairobi’s shopping mall.
 More than 140 witnesses were heard in the case before the verdict was handed down.
 In the verdict, Nairobi Chief Magistrate Francis Andayi ruled that Hussein Hassan Mustafa and Mohammed Ahmed Abdi found guilty of conspiracy to commit a terrorist act.
 In the case of the third defendant, there was not enough evidence to prove the conspiracy charge, so he was acquitted.
 Earlier, in January 2019, an accused had also been acquitted in the same case for lack of evidence.
 However, after proving the prosecution's charge, Otsieno Namwaya, a senior Africa researcher at Human Rights Watch, claimed that neither the attackers nor the masterminds had been brought to justice now, the convicts were only bystanders in the case.